bradleydavey/quartz/content/ICLS 2023 Paper - Expanding What Counts as Scientific Investigations in the Era of the Next Generation Science Standards.md

 ---
-title: "ICLS 2023 Paper: Expanding What Counts as Investigations"
+title: "ICLS 2023 Paper - Expanding What Counts as Investigations"
 tags:
 - ourpapers
 ---